 Army of the Cumberland Commander at Chattanooga

-Following the Rebel victory at Chickamauga, Confederate General Braxton Bragg laid siege to Rosecrans’s army, which had retreated to Chattanooga, Tennessee.
+Following the Rebel victory at Chickamauga, Confederate General Braxton Bragg laid siege to Rosecrans’ army, which had retreated to Chattanooga, Tennessee.
 On September 29, Secretary of War Edwin Stanton ordered Major General Ulysses S. Grant and 20,000 soldiers to leave Vicksburg, Mississippi to help lift the siege in Chattanooga.
-Grant immediately relieved Rosecrans of his command.
+Grant quickly relieved Rosecrans of his command.
 On October 27, 1863, officials promoted Thomas to brigadier general of the regular army.
 The next day, they placed him in command of the Department of the Cumberland.
 When Grant broke out of Chattanooga, Thomas’ forces led an assault on Missionary Ridge on November 25, 1863, that drove Bragg’s army out of Tennessee and into northern Georgia.

-When Confederate General John Bell Hood’s Army of Tennessee evacuated Atlanta on September 1, 1864, Sherman’s soldiers took possession of the city on the next day.
+When Confederate General John Bell Hood’s Army of Tennessee evacuated Atlanta on September 1, 1864, Sherman’s soldiers took possession of the city the next day.
 Sherman pursued Hood for about a month as Hood raided Sherman’s supply lines back to Chattanooga.
 By November, Sherman convinced Grant to allow him to embark on his March to the Sea.
 By then, Hood had changed objectives, launching an offensive back into Tennessee, hoping to draw Sherman out of the Deep South.
 Sherman did not take the bait.
 Instead, he ordered Thomas to Nashville, Tennessee to defend against Hood, while Sherman set out to “make Georgia howl.”

 Thomas sent about half of his troops directly to Nashville to prepare for Hood’s invasion.
-The other half, commanded by Major General John M. Schofield, engaged Hood’s army throughout November at the Battles of Columbia, Spring Hill, and Franklin.
+The other half, commanded by Major General John M. Schofield, engaged Hood’s army throughout November at the battles of Columbia, Spring Hill, and Franklin.
 Schofield inflicted a major defeat upon the Rebels at Franklin (November 30, 1864) before slipping off to join Thomas at Nashville.

 Hood’s army advanced to the outskirts of Nashville on December 2, and it began building defensive fortifications.
 Thomas had little alternative than to oblige Hood.
-Thomas’s superiors in Washington feared that Hood might choose to bypass Nashville and launch an invasion of the North if Thomas did not act quickly.
+Thomas’s superiors in Washington feared Hood might choose to bypass Nashville and launch an invasion of the North if Thomas did not act quickly.

 During the Battle of Nashville, Thomas used two brigades of United States Colored Troops to assault Hood’s right flank.
 The bravery that those troops showed during battle permanently altered Thomas’s racial views.

 After the war, Thomas commanded the Military Division of the Tennessee, which included Kentucky, Tennessee, Georgia, Alabama, and Florida (Mississippi was added later added).
-During Reconstruction, he used his position to protect freedmen, to promote racial tolerance, and to combat the Ku Klux Klan.
+During Reconstruction, he used his position to protect freedmen, promote racial tolerance, and combat the Ku Klux Klan.

 In 1867, Thomas declined President Andrew Johnson’s offer to promote him to the rank of lieutenant general because he refused to get involved in Johnson’s politically motivated scheme to thwart Ulysses S. Grant’s presidential aspirations.
 A year later, the Tennessee State Convention nominated Thomas for President of the United States, but Thomas declined the nomination, still eschewing the political arena.